Molasses water for goats

 Sharing is caring!

 Keeping goats healthy is the best way to raise a strong, robust herd.
-The most important way to encourage their health is to ensure they are eating and drinking.
-If you have goats that do not drink enough water, then giving molasses water for goats will help.
+The most important way to encourage their health is to ensure they are eating and drinking and this tip works great.

 How to raise dairy goats that are healthy and happy, starting with what they drink.

-I am not alone when I say I love having goats, and maybe that is why they have become an increasingly popular choice for many homesteaders.
-They are easy to care for and provide a tremendous amount of benefits; milk, meat, and fiber, to name a few.
-Raising goats can be a bit intimidating, however, especially if you are new to livestock.
+They are easy to care for and provide a tremendous amount of benefits: milk, meat, and fiber, to name a few.
+Raising goats can be a bit intimidating, especially if you are new to livestock.

 I have learned over the years that being proactive with my animal’s health reduces the occurrence of health issues overall.
-A good rule of thumb is to ensure they are eating the best and drinking enough.
-This means ensuring they have access to plenty of clean water every day.

-This does sound easy enough; however, some goats can be finicky drinkers and resist drinking as much as they should.
 This is where molasses comes in as a useful tool to encourage them to stay hydrated.
 I’ll share with you the benefits of using molasses for goats and the various ways it can help.

 Baby goat being held in a woman's arms